gportay/resume/en_US/index.md

 > *  I set up the Yocto Build System that builds the embedded software.
 It builds from scratch the whole embedded software.
 Yocto allows to save hours to the embedded developers and minimizes errors when releases are built introduced by human operations.
 > *  I developed home-made frameworks and applications to support new home-automation protocols into our gateways.
 I was also in charge of developing the application that creates the connection between the box and the server.
 Frameworks and applications are both developed in C++.
 > *  I developed kernel modules and I did two boards bring-up and mainlined them inside into Linux kernel sources.
-> *  I also contributed to Open-Source projects (see Open-Source Contributions section).

 ### Training Periods